DataDog/datadog-agent/docs/cluster-agent/README.md

 In the context of monitoring Orchestrators, solely relying on insight from the node is not enough.
 Kubernetes, DCOS, Swarm etc are working at the node level but also at the cluster level.
-The Datadog agent has the capability to fully monitor a node at the system and the application level, it can also give good insights of the cluster's health.
+The Datadog agent has the capability to fully monitor a node at the system and the application level, it also gives good insights of the cluster's health.
 Nevertheless, in order to separate concerns it is important to keep the node agent to the context of the node and have a cluster agent take care of the higher level.

 ## Monitoring a cluster